sofy logo

 For most DevOps professionals and decision-makers in tech companies, continuous delivery and continuous integration are common practices that have become foundational for their success.

-Continuous delivery has been proven to have a transformative impact on software development, making iterations faster with more frequent turn-around times.
+Continuous delivery produces a transformative impact on software development, making iterations faster with more frequent turn-around times.
 With this in mind, it’s no wonder continuous delivery has become so popular.

 Whether it’s the addition of new features, changes in how the software is configured, or scheduled bug fixes and maintenance, continuous delivery makes putting code into production a breeze.

-With the right partner, both continuous delivery and continuous integration can be automated in a no-code environment, further simplifying development cycles.
+With the right partner, both continuous delivery and continuous integration automate well in a no-code environment, further simplifying development cycles.

 Sofy knows continuous delivery